rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 >To launch RhoMobile, be sure to use one of the RhoMobile Launchers.
 Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
 Just enter a valid email address and password.

 >![img](http://rhodocs-images.s3.amazonaws.com/guide/RhoMobile_launchers.png)<br><br>
->The 32- and 64-bit versions of RhoMobile are functionally equivalent, and there's no disadvantage to using the 32-bit RhoMobile suite on development hosts.
-However, if you'd prefer to run the 64-bit version of RhoMobile on your 64-bit Mac, you need to manually download and install the 64-bit version of the Java development kit.

-*NOTE: The Java Development Kit is different than Java versions that might already be on your system for browsers.*

-To get the 64-bit JDK:

-* Visit visit [Oracle's Java Developer Kit download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select, download and install the 64-bit Java version for Mac OS X or Windows as appropriate for your system.

-* To confirm the the JDK path, launch RhoStudio and go to Window>>Preferences>>RhoMobile.
-The "Java bin path" should be: **<tt>C:\Program Files\Java\jdk&lt;version number&gt;\bin</tt>**
+>The 32- and 64-bit versions of RhoMobile are functionally equivalent.

+###Mac OS X Troubleshooting
+`UNDER CONSTRUCTION`

-#### Setting the JDK Path
+###Setting the JDK Path

+If you have trouble with Java,

-Go to RhoStudio Preferences (Windows -> Preferences), select RhoMobile section and set the Java bin path.
-Set this path to JDK, such as <tt>C:\Program Files\Java\jdk&lt;version number&gt;\bin</tt> .
+Go to RhoStudio>>Preferences>>RhoMobile and confirm or set the Java bin path as <tt>/Library/Java/JavaVirtualMachines/jdk&lt;version number&gt;.jdk/Contents/Home/bin</tt>.

 ###STEP 6: Setting up RhoConnect (Optional)